Zealandia-Systems/help-site-src/src/Depth.md

-Alrighty!
-So I’ve figured out what the random depth issue was… I hadn’t cleaned the machine / travel oil off the collet - so the bit was gradually wandering down while machining.
-Cleaned in turps, and I’ve just had a perfect cut.
-Stupid mistake but I’m stoked it’s sorted.
+# Depth Issue

+If you are having random depth issue make sure to clean the machine/ travel oil off the collect.
+Becuase of this the tool can move during a cut which can cause random depth cut issues.
+If you are having issue please [contact us](Contact.md) for help.